 NAPCP Board of Directors

-Practicums occur a few times a year where the NAPCP board organizes presenters who focus on case-based approach to discuss cases and information with the audience.
-These practicums are often held in smaller forums with goal of 20-40 in attendance in order to have group discussions.
+Practicums occur one to two times per year where the NAPCP board organizes presenters who focus on case-based approach to discuss cases and information with the audience.
+These practicums are often held in smaller forums with goal of 20-80 in attendance in order to have group discussions.

-Monthly Webinars and Case-based Discussions occur monthly on the fourth Tuesday of every month at 8pm.
+Monthly Case-based Discussions and mentorship occur monthly on the third Wednesday of every month at 7pm.